Sumit2125/Sumit2125/README.md

-- 👋 Hi, I’m Sumit Kumar
+- 👋 Hi, I’m Sumit Kumar Mathpati
-- 👀 I’m interested Devops and Data Structure and Algorithms
+- 👀 I’m interested in Android Development and Data Structure and Algorithms
 - 🌱 I’m currently learning App Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on android projects
 - 📫 How to reach me ...

 <!---